 Riley Novak has been involved in the arts since she was very young, and has always had a love for music.
-She currently attends a performing arts high school where she studies piano, French horn, and choir.
+She attended a performing arts school for eight years where she studied piano, French horn, and choir.
 She is passionate about advocating for arts education for all students because she has seen how beneficial music and the arts have been in her own life.
-For the last three years, she has attended the annual Arts Congress to talk to legislators and encourage them to include arts funding in the state budget.
-She also attended a leadership institute this summer where she took a course on immigration and refugee policy.
+Over the past five years, she attended the annual Arts Congress to talk to legislators and encourage them to include arts funding in the state budget.
+She also attended a leadership institute junior year where she took a course on immigration and refugee policy.

 Riley also enjoys working with refugee families in the greater Phoenix area and seeks to help eliminate anti-immigrant and refugee sentiment.
 Her favorite place to volunteer is with The Welcome to America Project (WTAP), a local organization which welcomes families with furniture, household goods, and, most importantly, warm welcomes.
 She first started working with WTAP in eighth grade when she hosted a children's book drive to provide books for refugee families.
 Since then she has participated in WTAP deliveries, helped in the warehouse, fixed and cleaned bicycles with Phantom Cyclist to be given to new refugees, participated in WTAP fundraisers and events, collected over 230 pairs of shoes for refugee children, and raised more than $3600 by hosting a virtual benefit concert that included both refugee and local musicians.